-

 Description

-The dosage of tiliroside makes it possible to quantify this glycosylated flavonoid naturally present in several medicinal plants such as linden (Tilia cordata) , rose (Rosa canina) , malva or even chamomile .
+Tiliroside analysis allows for the quantification of this glycosylated flavonoid naturally present in several medicinal plants such as linden (Tilia cordata) , rose (Rosa canina) , mallow , and chamomile .

-A molecule of nutraceutical and cosmetic interest, tiliroside is recognized for its antioxidant, anti-inflammatory, soothing and anti-aging properties .
-Its dosage is essential for the standardization of plant extracts , quality control and the formulation of food supplements or natural cosmetics .
+A molecule of interest in nutraceuticals and cosmetics, tiliroside is recognized for its antioxidant, anti-inflammatory, soothing, and anti-aging properties .
+Its measurement is essential for the standardization of plant extracts , quality control , and the formulation of dietary supplements and natural cosmetics .

-The analysis is carried out by HPLC-DAD or LC-MS/MS , two reference techniques for the identification and quantification of flavonoids in complex matrices.
+The analysis is performed by HPLC-DAD or LC-MS/MS , two reference techniques for the identification and quantification of flavonoids in complex matrices.

 Analytical methods and protocols

-The dosage of tiliroside is carried out according to a rigorous chromatographic protocol:
+The tiliroside assay is performed according to a rigorous chromatographic protocol:

 • Sample preparation : methanolic or hydroalcoholic extraction, filtration and concentration.